Vishal-Singh-Panwar/Vishal-Singh-Panwar.github.io/_posts/2016-7-3-SwiftProtocols.md

 ## Properties in protocols

 A protocol is set of rules.
 Any conforming type has to follow all the rules.
 As a part of rules, a protocol can require any conforming type to provide a property with a particular name and type.
 The conforming type can fulfill this requirement either by using a stored property or a computed property.
-To give some clarity, conforming type means the types (structs, classes, enums) which are conforing to a protocol.
+To give some clarity, conforming type means the types (structs, classes, enums) which are conforming to a protocol.
 In the above code sample, `VoiceAssistant` is a protocol and `Siri` is the conforming type.
 Lets add some property requirement in `VoiceAssistant`.

-**NOTE: Property requirements in a protocol are always declared as variable properties.**
+**NOTE: Property requirements in a protocol are always declared as variable properties because they are declared as computed properties.**

 ```swift
 protocol VoiceAssistant {